kozanakyel/KZ-Engine-Frontend/README.md

 Necessary Information will be added in the next weeks.

 Welcome, You can try our cyptocurrency price movement forecasting engine for Bitcoin(BTCUSDT) and Binance Coin (BNBUSDT).
-It is designed with AI, also supported with Live tracker Twitter Sentiment Analysis and Xgboost(Desicion Trees) for specific strategies and complex Deep Learning Modelling Architecture
+It is designed with AI, also supported with Live tracker Twitter Sentiment Analysis and Xgboost(Desicion Trees) for specific strategies and complex Deep Learning Modelling Architecture.
+Additionally we have a yrading advisor and AI assitant bot powered with openai.

 ![Home Screen](assets/mainscreen.png)